LakshyaSingh354/DHARA/README.md

-# Project Report: DHARA - Digital Hub for Advanced Research in Adjudication
+# DHARA - Digital Hub for Advanced Research in Adjudication

 ## 1. Introduction